Yuriy Nadtochiy

 Yuriy Nadtochiy (Надточий Юрий Николаевич; born 3 July 1967) is a Ukrainian former professional football defender who played most of his career in Desna Chernihiv.

 Career

 In 1985, he started his career with Desna Chernihiv the main club in Chernihiv.
-Here he stayed until 1997, where he played 277 games and scored 5 goals and improving to second place in the 1982 season (Zone 6).
-In 1997 he moved to Gomel in the city of Gomel in Belarus, where he manged to win the Belarusian First League in the season 1997.
-Then he returned to Ukraine joining Slavutych Chernobyl in the city of Slavutych and then he ended his career with Domostroitel Chernihiv a team in the city of Chernihiv.
+Here he stayed until 1996, where he played 277 games and scored 5 goals.
+In 1997 he moved to Gomel in the city of Gomel in Belarus, where he managed to win the Belarusian First League in the season 1997.
+Then he returned to Ukraine joining Slavutych in the city of Slavutych and then he ended his career with Domostroitel Chernihiv a team in the city of Chernihiv.
 In 2016 he took part of Veterans of Desna Chernihiv took part in an international football tournament, which took place in Zhodino, Belarus.
 The honor of the Chernihiv region in Belarus was defended by Savenchuk Alexander, Andrey Belousov, Selivanov Alexander, Rubanchuk Valery, Team Peter, Matsuta Vladimir, Prokha Oleg, Zhornyak Igor, Pilipeyko Peter, Simchuk Igor.